CoLES: Contrastive Learning for Event Sequences with Self-Supervision: Experiments

-For evaluation of semi-supervised/self-supervised techniques (including MeLES), we used all transactions including unlabeled data, except for the test set, as far as those methods are suitable for partially labeled datasets, or does not require labels at all.
+For the learning of semi-supervised/self-supervised techniques (including CoLES), we used all transactions of training sets including unlabeled data.
+The unlabelled parts of the datasets were ignored while training supervised models.